Changissnz/the_ghost_city_academy__claudesonnet4_generated-/README.md

 The incident revealed how external manipulation could exploit internal tensions that had been building throughout the prolonged siege, turning legitimate concerns about tactical effectiveness into personal attacks that served enemy objectives while weakening coalition unity and operational effectiveness.

-Baroque attitudes persisted throughout these developments, which was not surprising given the disparities that had transpired within the Horde's organizational structure during this phase of the conflict.
+Baroque attitudes persisted throughout these developments, which [is] not surprising given the disparities that had transpired within the Horde's organizational structure during this phase of the conflict.
 Some of Jege's infantrymen had been re-fitted with enhanced exoskeletons, each equipped with sonic amputators improved over the first version the Horde had received through reverse-engineering and technological adaptation.

 This marked improvement over their base armory, which remained heavily dependent on 20th century designs in ballistic technologies.
 The technological upgrades created hierarchies within coalition forces that reflected access to resources rather than merit or spiritual development.